maifeng/customer-review-crawler/README.md

 # Licence
 The code is released into public domain.
 If you find the code useful in your research work, I appreciate if you can cite "Market Dynamics and User-Generated Content about Tablet Computers" by Xin (Shane) Wang, Feng Mai and Roger H.L.
-Chiang, Marketing Science, Forthcoming 2014.
+Chiang, Marketing Science 33.3 (2014): 449-458